Importance of Cyber Security in Singapore [2024]

 • Preserving Online Reputation:

-Breach of personal data may result in harm to one’s reputation.
-Because they stop personal information from being misused and causing harm to an individual’s social and professional standing, cybersecurity procedures are essential to maintaining an individual’s online reputation.
+breach of personal data may result in harm to one’s reputation.
+Because they prevent personal information from being misused and causing harm to an individual’s social and professional standing, cybersecurity procedures are essential to maintaining an individual’s online reputation.

 b) Preventive Measures